Sign In

 • Projects related to recreational use of Off-Highway Vehicles (OHVs) on lands open to the public.
 OHVs include: trail motorcycles, all-terrain vehicles and four-wheel drive vehicles.

-• The application window is now CLOSED.
-Information and instructions on to how apply for the 2024-2025 grant cycle will be posted in October 2023.
+The application window is now CLOSED.
+Documents and information for the 2025-2026 grant cycle will be posted in October 2024.

 Area Wildlife Manager Review Documents